larsphilipp/AdvNum19_DataServer/README.md

 scp [local.file.path]/YahooFinanceNews.py [user.name]@[server.IP]:/home/advnum
 ```

-To get all the news headlines of the given companies the script uses the `Requests` and `Beautiful Soup` webscraping package along with the common `Pandas` and `Numpy` packages to download all the news articles using the companies ticker symbols saved in our `Underlyings` table.
+To get all the news headlines of the given companies the script uses the `Requests` and `Beautiful Soup` webscraping packages along with the common `Pandas` and `Numpy` packages to download all the news articles using the companies ticker symbols saved in our `Underlyings` table.
 To write the data to the MySQL database we use `sqlalchemy` and `pymysql`.

 ```python
 from    bs4         import BeautifulSoup    as bs